scribe-org/Scribe-iOS/README.md

 - /pp(verb_infinitive) provides the past participle of the verb -->

-### iOS/iPadOS system keyboard functionality
+### iOS and iPadOS system keyboard functionality

-Scribe keyboards have all the functionality of system keyboards including:
+The goal is for Scribe keyboards have all the functionality of iOS system keyboards.
+Currently implemented features include:

 - Dynamic layouts for cross-device performance
 - Auto capitalization (WIP)